ubiquity-os/generate-vector-embeddings/README.md

 ## Testing

-- Run `bun test` to run the tests.
+- Run `bun run test` to run the tests.